passcod/draven/README.md

 You don't need to do anything.
 It saves not only time, but cognitive burden.
 For the others waiting around the issue, it also brings certainty.

+It does so while being very clear about what's happening and when, without needing to read or remember specific policies, and without needing humans to _action_ the automatic parts of those policies.

 ## The specific idea

 Draven is to be a bot that answers to a specific, terse, unambiguous, and